Loading…

 Windrose runs two different faction tracks, and the game doesn't explain clearly that they're separate systems.

 The first track is the Journal quest system.
-Biome-specific factions — Coastal Traders in the Coastal Islands, and others as you progress through biomes — issue quests through the Journal that give XP on completion.
+The Journal's main and side quests are biome-specific in practice (the Coastal Islands has its own set, and each later biome has its own) and give XP on completion.
 These quests overlap with the same POI clears and camp runs you would do anyway.
 That overlap is the engine for efficient leveling.
-The Coastal Traders questline sends you to camps on islands 1 and 2 that also contain chests for the Site Clear XP bonus.
+The Coastal Islands Journal questline sends you to camps on islands 1 and 2 that also contain chests for the Site Clear XP bonus.
 Completing one set of activities earns both rewards simultaneously.

 The second track is the ship faction reputation system.
-Four factions — Rogue Buccaneers, Smugglers of Port Royal, Brethren of the Coast, and People of Tortuga — have vendor inventories locked behind reputation levels.
+Four factions (Rogue Buccaneers, Smugglers of Port Royal, Brethren of the Coast, and People of Tortuga) have vendor inventories locked behind reputation levels.
 Reputation builds by submitting Insignias (items that drop from enemies and ships) to faction vendors.
-These factions persist across all biomes and don't rotate out the way Coastal Traders does.
+These factions persist across all biomes and don't rotate out the way the per-biome Journal quests do.

 Where the two systems intersect: ship factions also have Journal quests.
 They appear in the Active tab with a faction icon.
 Completing the bonus objective on those quests rewards a Letter of Favour (+10 rep), which you then submit to the faction vendor.
 These are more reliable than random Insignia drops and worth routing into every session.